 Sheds with lean to roofs are popular additions for mobile homes as well.
 There are plenty of great slant roof shed plans available online if you don’t want to attach a carport or patio to your home.

-Carports, patios, and awnings are typically made from aluminum.
-There are 2 common designs for the top of the awning: a W-pan and a flat pan.
+The patio experts at Trueline claims that Carports, patios, and awnings are typically made from aluminum with the 2 most common designs being the W-pan and a flat pan.
 The flat pan is a bit cheaper because there is less material used.
 However, you can get an insulated flat pan with foam insulation sandwiched between the top and bottom – these are much more expensive.

 The W-Pan tops have waves like galvanized sheet metal.
 This design reflects sun off a little better than the flat pans and help water slide down into the end gutter easier.
 Most of the images you’ll see below are of W-pans.

 Carports and patio cover kits will include the top, the brackets or hanger, the side fascias, the gutter fascia, and the posts.
 The most common post used to be the flat 8″ wide flat scroll columns but the square and pillar column have become more popular in recent years.

 The photo on the left is of a flat pan carport or awning.
 The flat section of the pan is available in a few different widths.
 The image on the right shows a W-pan.
 They are also available in various widths.